 This easy Baked Salmon recipe is a simple sheet pan dinner to add a favorite vegetable, like asparagus, right alongside in the oven.
 Coated in a buttery lemon garlic sauce, this healthy and delicious recipe is the epitome of a no-fuss dinner!

 Salmon is a healthy protein that provides us with beneficial Omega 3s, Vitamin B, and potassium, and lucky for us it’s a deliciously flavorful fish.
-It holds up to all kinds of different seasonings which is why easy salmon recipes like Maple Soy Salmon and Pan Seared Salmon are also crowd-pleasers around here.
-Even the kids love them!
+It holds up to all kinds of different seasonings which is why easy salmon recipes like Maple Soy Baked Salmon and this easy Pan Seared Salmon are also crowd-pleasers around here.

 Table of contents